magento/knowledge-base/src/troubleshooting/general/cannot-access-the-correct-cloud-project.md

 ## Affected products and versions

-* Adobe Commerce on cloud infrastructure
+* Adobe Commerce on cloud infrastructure, all supported versions

 ## Cause